psychemedia/storytelling-notes/golden-ball.md

 [But she had a sweetheart, and he said he would get ball.
 So he went tu't park-gate, but 't was shut; so he climbed hedge, and when he got tut top of hedge, an old woman rose up out of t' dyke afore him, and said, if he would get ball, he must sleep three nights in t' house.
 He said he would.

 Then he went into t' house, and looked for ball, but could na find it.
-Night came on and he heard spirits move it courtyard; so he looked out o' t' window, and t’ yard was full of them, like maggots in rotten meat.
+Night came on and he heard spirits move it courtyard; so he looked out o' t' window, and t' yard was full of them, like maggots in rotten meat.

 Presently he heard steps coming upstairs.
 He hid behind door, and was as still as a mouse.
-Then in came a big giant five times as tall as he were, and giant looked round but did not see t' lad, so he went tut window and bowed to look out; and as he bowed on his elbows to see spirits it yard , t' lad stepped behind him, and wi’ one blow of his sword he cut him in twain, so that the top part of him fell in the yard, and t bottom part stood looking out of t'window .
+Then in came a big giant five times as tall as he were, and giant looked round but did not see t' lad, so he went tut window and bowed to look out; and as he bowed on his elbows to see spirits it yard , t' lad stepped behind him, and wi' one blow of his sword he cut him in twain, so that the top part of him fell in the yard, and t bottom part stood looking out of t'window .

 There was a great cry from t' spirits when they saw half the giant come tumbling down to them, and they called out, " There comes half our master, give us t' other half.'